 Entry is free at all times, although as a voluntary group, donations are always welcome.

 The gardens can be reached by footpath along the River Wear, or through the University Sports Fields.
-Following land slides in the area, please be aware that some footpaths may be closed for repair.

 Access by car is restricted, as is parking at Old Durham.
 Bent House Lane is a single track, no-through-road with passing places, and can be entered only from the A181 Sherburn Road.